ididabo/WFPdataqualitycheck/README.md

 - Alessandra Gherardelli: alessandra.gherardelli@wfp.org
 - Aliou Badara Samake: alioubadara.samake@wfp.org
 - Moctar Aboubacar: moctar.aboubacar@wfp.org
+- Virginia Leape: virginia.leape@wfp.org

 ## 🤝 Support

-Pour toute question ou problème :
-1. Vérifiez que vos données contiennent les variables requises
-2. Consultez la documentation intégrée dans l'application
-3. Contactez l'auteur pour support technique
+For any questions or issues:
+1. Ensure your data includes all required variables and if there from surveydesigner
+2. Refer to the in-app documentation from Github
+3. Contact one of the persons mentioned above for technical support

 ---